Equivalent parameters for series thermoelectrics: Equivalent model of two thermoelectric generators in series

 To further discuss the consequences of the presence of $R_{\rm relax}$ in Eq.~(\ref{Req}), we propose a numerical example.
 The parameters for TEG~2 are set to the following values: $Z_2T = 1$, $K_2 = 2.5$~mW/K, $R_2 = 4.8~$m$\Omega$, and $\alpha_2 = 200 ~\mu$V/K. These parameters are consistent with the properties at room temperature of a particular bismuth telluride compound, (Bi$_{0.25}$Sb$_{0.75}$)$_2$Te$_3$, one of the most efficient thermoelectric materials \cite{Yamashita2003}.
 For TEG~1, we make the assumption that the material used has a fixed figure of merit $Z_1T = 2$, which is optimistic but remains feasible \cite{Vining2009}. $K_1$ is also fixed, with $K_1 = K_2$.
 The thermopower $\alpha_1$ is variable and so is $R_1$ since it is matched to the value of $Z_1T$.
-The reservoirs temperatures are $T_{\rm hot} = 305$ K and $T_{\rm cold} = 295$ K, and the mean temperature is $T = 300$ K.
+The reservoirs temperatures are $T_{\rm hot} = 305$ K and $T_{\rm cold} = 295$~K, and the mean temperature is $T = 300$~K. Note that all the numerical results and corresponding plots presented in this paper are obtained with these parameters.

-Figure~(\ref{fig:figure2}) displays the dependence on $\alpha_1$ of the temperature difference experienced by each module when the whole system works at maximum efficiency.
+Figure~\ref{fig:figure2} displays the dependence on $\alpha_1$ of the temperature difference experienced by each module when the whole system works at maximum efficiency.
 The thermal conductances of each TEG are identical; this specification allows to obtain an equal partition of the temperature difference when there is no electrical current inside the structure.
 When the Seebeck coefficients are identical there is, as expected, no relaxation of $T_{\rm m}$, but when $\alpha_1$ differs from $\alpha_2$, we notice that one segment experiences a larger temperature difference.
 The favored side is always that with the smaller Seebeck coefficient.